hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 time, the node will build a new self-event on the same parent as the previous self-event (or with no self parent), causing a branch.

-This happens today most frequently on update boundaries when **every node** deterministically shutdown and then start back up.
+This happens today most frequently on update boundaries when **every node** deterministically shuts down and then starts back up.
 In theory it can also happen when individual nodes are restarted.

 ### Requirements

-1. There must not be any noticeable impact in time-to-consensus.
-    a) if there is an observed impact, all product stakeholders must agree that the impact is negligible
+1. There must not be any significant impact in time-to-consensus.
+If there is an observed impact, all product stakeholders must agree that the impact is negligible
 2. Self-events must be persisted before they are gossiped or handled by Hashgraph
-3. Persistence must be durable even if the JVM crashes
-    a) If the host OS crashes, we accept the possibility of the loss of a few seconds of events.
+3. Persistence must be durable even if the JVM crashes.
+If the host OS crashes, we accept the possibility of the loss of a few seconds of events.
 But such loss should be minimized through whatever technical mechanisms are available (as long as they don't compromise performance).

 ### Design Decisions